 Change your settings on Facebook and other social media networks to ensure you are not easily searchable by patients.
 We recommend that you do not add patients or hospital staff as Facebook friends, and make sure your social media settings are private.

-Read advice by external bodies on social media, as there are profession specific guidelines by bodies such as the General Medical Council, Royal College of Nursing, Nursing and Midwifery Council, Chartered Society of Physiotherapy, British Association of Occupational Therapists and College of Occupational Therapists, General Dental Council, and Royal College of Radiologists.
+Read advice by external bodies on social media, as there are profession specific guidelines by bodies such as the General Medical Council, Royal College of Nursing, Nursing and Midwifery Council, Chartered Society of Physiotherapy, British Association of Occupational Therapists and Royal College of Occupational Therapists, General Dental Council, and Royal College of Radiologists.
 These guidelines can be found on their websites.

 If you’re concerned about any problems on social media such as your behaviour or harassment, come and talk to Student Advice.
 They’re the Students’ Union’s free, independent and confidential advice service.
 Student Advice can meet you at the Students’ Union at the Heath or in the Union building in Cathays.